Knee pain after running is one of the most common running injuries.

-Increase your cadence
+#3 Increase your cadence

 Whilst your footstrike is the way your foot hits the ground, your cadence is your stride rate, or in other words the number of steps you take per minute (SPM).

 When you increase your cadence, you will find it’s easier and feels more natural to place your foot underneath you – in your centre of gravity – instead of in front of your hips.

 Next time you’re out for a run, imagine you are running on ice.

-Strengthen your hips and glutes
+#4 Strengthen your hips and glutes

-Knee pain when running can be caused by problems above and below the knee cap.
+Knee pain after running can be caused by problems above and below the knee cap.

 If you have weak hips or weak glutes, this means the knee joint has to cope with a lot more weight and pressure.

 Strength training is a vital part of becoming a stronger and faster runner, and they also help during recovery from a knee injury.

 You can complete them purely as body weight exercises, or you can add weights or a resistance band to add resistance and make them a bit more challenging.